pasqal-io/qadence/docs/tutorials/register.md

 print(docsutils.fig_to_html(fig)) # markdown-exec: hide
 ```

-## Building adn drawing registers
+## Building and drawing registers

-In following are few examples of built-in topologies accessible:
+Built-in topologies are directly accessible in the `Register`:

 ```python exec="on" source="material-block" html="1"
 from qadence import Register